ToadNetwork/Docs/guides/how-to-swap.md

 # How to Swap Tokens?

-**PADSwapping**
+## PADSwapping

 PADSwap has also some liquidity pools available for swaps.
 If you want to check which of them are available, you can check at [PADSwap pairs stats](https://info.padswap.exchange/pairs) for the available ones.

 Apart from the well-known tokens (BTC, ETH and, of course, BNB), there are some partners tokens already in there, all available to swap and also, of course, to provide liquidity to.
-Remember that, for every swap that happens on PADSwap, part of the fee (a total of 0.3%) is redirected to the liquidity providers (0.25%) and the rest (0.05%) is redirected to [The Vault](products/padswap/the-vault.md), making the ecosystem much safer and stable.
+Remember that, for every swap that happens on PADSwap, part of the fee (a total of 0.3%) is redirected to the liquidity providers (0.25%) and the rest (0.05%) is redirected to [The Vault](../concepts/the-vault.md), making the ecosystem much safer and stable.

-PADSwap smart contracts are the safest and fairest smart contracts you'll ever find, as they are build with donated liquidity from the DEVS and reward liquidity providers which are farming this liquidity with the highest percent in the blockchain.
+PADSwap smart contracts are the safest and fairest smart contracts you will ever find, as they are build with donated liquidity from the DEVS and reward liquidity providers which are farming this liquidity with the highest percent in the blockchain.

 There are some other videos also that might help on the topic, you'll find them below: